 - your local legal advice centre (juridisch loket);

 - your legal aid insurer (rechtsbijstandsverzekeraar);

 You can also submit a complaint to the Dutch Data Protection Authority (Autoriteit Persoonsgegevens).
 For more information on this matter, please see the Dutch DPA’s website.

 Contact details of the privacy officer

 This website contains direct cookies only.
 These are cookies that are created by the website that is actually being visited.
-There is also such a thing as indirect cookies, which our website does not contain.
-These are placed on your hard disk by websites other than the website that you are currently accessing – banners ads on webpages, for example.
+There are also indirect cookies; these are placed on your hard disk by websites other than the website that you are currently accessing – banners ads on webpages, for example.

 Temporary and permanent cookies